wangonya/wangonya.com/content/blog/ubuntu-23-04.md

   - rant
 ---

-I haven't used Ubuntu since I first discovered Linux 9 years ago in University, so I thought I'd give it a this past weekend.
+I haven't used Ubuntu since I first discovered Linux 9 years ago in University, so I thought I'd give it a try this past weekend.
 I didn't like it.
 I only used it for a day and a half before I had to wipe everything and go back to Manjaro.

 Before I get into the things that really bothered me, here's what I liked: